How will Brexit affect your business energy? Get certainty in an uncertain world.

 Read more below:

 As Benjamin Franklin famously said, “nothing is certain in life but death and taxes”.
 Sadly, despite his notable experiments with electricity, Franklin had nothing to say about the implications of Brexit on business energy!
-So, what are the possibilities and likely outcomes for the business energy market beyond 29 March 2019?
+So, what are the possibilities and likely outcomes for the business energy market beyond the UK's departure from the EU?

 Energy UK – the industry’s national trade association – and the House of Lords’ EU Energy and Environment Sub-Committee have both suggested that electricity bills are likely to rise after Brexit.
 Both cite an absence of any official agreement to keep the UK in the EU internal energy market as one reason.
 Another is that the UK’s participation in the EU Emissions Trading System will end after the current trading phase ends in 2020, which may lead to an increase in wholesale electricity prices.